SuperInfer: SLO-Aware Rotary Scheduling and Memory Management for LLM Inference on Superchips: System Design

 \textbf{The challenge lies in swap-in/out dependencies.} A straightforward bandwidth improvement is launching independent CUDA streams for concurrent H2D and D2H transfers.
 However, naively overlapping them introduces data races on shared HBM blocks.
 As \fref{fig:design-data-race} (left) shows, the destination HBM blocks for swap-in might coincide with the source blocks being freed by swap-out.
 This dependency forces the swap-in stream to wait for swap-out completion, causing serialization of both directions and C2C link under-utilization.
 While many prior systems discuss overlapping transfer with computation~\cite{gao2024cost,jiang2024neo}, few explicitly examine overlapping of bidirectional H2D/D2H transfers; for example, vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2024sglang} perform swap-in and swap-out serially.
 To our knowledge, no prior work has analyzed or addressed the data-race dependencies from bidirectional transfer concurrency in tightly coupled GPU-CPU systems like GH200.
 This motivates our new \emph{eager block rotation} mechanism in \name, which eliminates these dependencies and enables full-duplex utilization of C2C.

 \textbf{Eager block rotation for data race free overlapping.} To decouple two streams, \swapper introduces an \emph{eager block rotation} mechanism (\fref{fig:design-data-race} right).
 The key insight is that KV cache generation is incremental: each request appends new tokens to its designated block sequentially, and previously fully written blocks remain unchanged until request completes.
 Therefore, blocks are categorized: (i) \textit{Dirty}: partially filled and updated during token generation, and (ii) \textit{Synced}: fully filled and will not receive further writes until the request finishes. \swapper eagerly swap-out \textit{synced} blocks from HBM and DRAM in the background, even before preemption.
 These early transfers mark the corresponding HBM blocks as synced.
 When the request is later preempted, only the last dirty block needs swap-out, while synced blocks in HBM can be discarded since valid copies already exist in DRAM.

+Crucially, this ``discarded on preemption'' mechanism relies on CPU-side duplication to maintain data correctness, ensuring that it imposes no additional HBM pressure.

 A lightweight block table (as shown in \fref{fig:design-overall-arch}) tracks each block's state and residency.